 What’s with the Boston Marathon unicorn?

-We all have the friend who BQ’s on their very first marathon or who just seems to naturally rock a pace that we have to work hard to hit…those are not the friends I reach out to, ha!!
+But, we all have the friend who BQ’s on their very first marathon or who just seems to naturally rock a pace that we have to work hard to hit…those are not the friends I reached out to for advice today, ha!!

 In order to qualify for the Boston Marathon, I decided to run even split’s during the Boston marathon qualifying race.
 This helped me to maintain my energy level during the race so that I still had some left to give in the final miles.